nikekn/Facial-Expression-Recognition-with-Keras/README.md

-Deep Learning Project completed as part of Coursera Guided Project.
+Deep Learning Project completed as part of Coursera Guided project.
+Built and trained a convolutional neural network (CNN) in Keras from scratch to recognize facial expressions.
-Used the Keras API with TensorFlow as its backend to build and train a bidirectional LSTM neural network model to recognize named entities in text data.